LongTerm417/MixCam/README.md

 This repository contains code to reproduce results from the paper:

-MixCam-Attack: Boosting the Transferability of Adversarial Examples with Class Activation Mapping
+MixCam-Attack: Boosting the Transferability of Adversarial Examples with Targeted Data Augmentation

-Sensen Guo, Xiaoyu Li, Peican Zhu, Dejun Mu
+Sensen Guo, Xiaoyu Li, Peican Zhu, Zhiying Mu, Jinxiong Zhao

 ## Requirements
 + Python >= 3.6.5